The 2014 Summit will be held September 16-18, 2014, in Sioux Falls, South Dakota at the Sioux Falls Convention Center.

 “Attendees will hear directly from experts the strategies of how to effectively communicate around animal biotechnology,” said David Edwards, director of Animal Biotechnology at BIO.
 “The fact is, consumer confidence and education about this technology is an essential part of product success in the market.”

-On Tuesday, September 16, the Alan Alda Center for Communicating Science will present the session “Distilling your Message on Animal Biotechnology.”
-At this interactive plenary session, attendees will learn and practice tools we all can use to fine tune how we talk about a complicated technology in ways that are meaningful to listeners at various levels of understanding.
+On Tuesday, September 16th, the Alan Alda Center for Communicating Science will present the session “Distilling your Message on Animal Biotechnology.”
+Attendees will learn key tools to help them fine tune their ability to convey messaging around a complicated technology to listeners at various levels of understanding through this interactive plenary session.

-Additionally, on Tuesday, September 16, Dr. Alison Van Eenennaam, Animal Genomics and Biotechnology Professor at the University of California at Davis and 2014 Borlaug CAST Communication Award winner along with Charlie Arnot, CEO, Center for Food Integrity will panel a session titled “Messaging about Animal Protein.”
-Here, attendees will have the opportunity to hear from expert communicators on how they communicate information around the rapidly growing appetite for animal protein and what challenges we can expect to face us as we explain to consumers the need for this technology in order to help feed a growing population.
+Also on the schedule for September 16th, Dr. Alison Van Eenennaam, the 2014 Borlaug CAST Communication Award winner and Cooperative Extension Specialist in Animal Genomics and Biotechnology at the University of California at Davis along with Charlie Arnot, CEO, Center for Food Integrity will present a session titled “Messaging about Animal Protein.”
+Here, attendees will have the opportunity to learn from experts how to best communicate about the use of technology in producing animal protein for a rapidly growing population.